sp1ff/scribbu/README.md

 make check
 ```

-Alternatively, you can just use Vagrant:
+Alternatively, you can just use Vagrant (there's a Vagrantfile as part of the distribution):

 ``` shell
 vagrant up